KnowledgeForwardSolutions/CheckDigits.Net/README_Annotations.md

 ### Modulus10_13CheckDigitAttribute

-The `Modulus10_13CheckDigitAttribute` validates that a string property conforms to the Modulus10 (with weights 1 and 3) check digit algorithm.
-This is commonly used for global item numbers such as GTIN, EAN and UPC codes.
+The `Modulus10_13CheckDigitAttribute` validates that a string property contains a valid modulus 10 check digit computed using alternating weights of 1 and 3.
+This algorithm is commonly used for global item numbers such as GTIN, EAN and UPC codes.

 The `Modulus10_13CheckDigitAttribute` will return validation errors for the following conditions:
 - The value does not contain a valid Modulus10_13 check digit.